Campus-Molndal-CLOH24/78nikhal-assignment2/README.md

 ### CLO24_NiklasH_VehicleFactory

 Second turn in assignment for CLO24, Cloud Developer 2024 at Campus Mölndal

-## Licence agreement

-In general the MIT Licence applies, see at the end of this document.

-If this code is copied wholly or partially, then please make a reference to the original source (this project at GitHub).

-Original creator and conceptual design by Niklas Häll (https://github.com/mymh13)
+We are creating a Vehicle Factory, utilizing the Factory model with Interfaces.
+The challenges: Utilizing pre-set Interfaces without altering them.
+Apply Polymorphism.
+Working with someone elses code layout.

 ## Documentation

-Initial design, conceptual ideas and planning can be found in the Reflections.md file in the project -> Docs folder.
+Initial design, conceptual ideas and planning can be found in the Docs\Reflections.md file in the project -> Docs folder.

-Version history and development phases can also be found in the Reflections.md file
+Version history and development phases can also be found in the Docs\Reflections.md file

-Issues resolved and future expansion ideas is also presented in the Reflections.md
+Issues resolved and future expansion ideas is also presented in the Docs\Reflections.md

 # Final comment

 I hope you enjoy the brief little program!
 Please feel free to contact me if any thoughts or questions arise.
 Regards,
 Niklas H.

+## Licence agreement

+In general the MIT Licence applies, see at the end of this document.
+If this code is copied wholly or partially, then please make a reference to the original source (this project at GitHub).
+  Original creator and conceptual design by Niklas Häll (https://github.com/mymh13)

 # The MIT Licence (MIT) applies in general to this project

 The MIT License (MIT)

 Copyright (c) 2024 Niklas Häll